Study Abroad FAQ

 Who must fulfill the study abroad requirement?

-All degree-seeking students who begin their studies at Goucher as first-year students in Fall 2006 or thereafter must fulfill the new requirement.
+All degree-seeking students who begin their studies at Goucher as first-year students must fulfill the requirement.

 What do I need to do to satisfy the study abroad requirement?

-You need to study abroad in a Goucher-sanctioned program at some point during your undergraduate career at Goucher.
+You need to participate in a Goucher-sanctioned program at some point during your undergraduate career at Goucher.

-You may do this through one of the many study-abroad programs offered through Goucher's Office of International Studies—including any of our three-week Intensive Courses Abroad or any semester or academic-year program.
+You may do this through one of the many study-abroad programs offered through Goucher's Office of Global Education—including any of our three-week Intensive Courses Abroad or any semester or academic-year program.

-Where can I find more information about all of this?
+Where can I find more information about any of this?